thenikso/angular-inview/README.md

 changed its visibility status is passed as `$event.inViewTarget` (To use the old `$element` variable use version 1.3.x).

-An additional attribute `in-view-offset` can be speficied to add a virtual offset to the element that will anticipate or delay the in view event.
+An additional attribute `in-view-options` can be speficied with an object value
-The offset can be:
+containing:

-- a number: indicating how much to move down (or up if negative) the top position of the element for the purpose of inview testing;
+- `offset`: a number indicating how much to move down (or up if negative) the top position of the element for the purpose of inview testing;
-- an array of two numbers representing the top and bottom offset respectively;
+- `offsetTop` and `offsetBottom`: two numbers representing the top and bottom offset respectively; this may virtually change the height of the element for inview testing;
-this may virtually change the height of the element for inview testing.
+- `debounce`: a number indicating a millisecond value of debounce which will delay firing the in-view event until that number of millisecond is passed without a scrolling event happening.

 ### InViewContainer